 When Elvis First Left The Building

 Even though it’s been 55 years since Elvis Presley traded his weekend gig in Shreveport for superstardom, some parts of his legacy are destined to live on forever.
 Anyone who grew up listening to Elvis or had relatives that did is familiar with the legendary phrase “Elvis has left the building.”
-It has become part of the popular culture, having morphed into slang for most any person’s dramatic or noteworthy departure from anywhere.
+It has become part of the popular culture, having morphed into slang for almost any person’s dramatic or noteworthy departure.
 What few Shreveporters realize, though, is the phrase got its start here in town as well.

 The date was December 15, 1956.
 The place, the Youth Building (now Hirsch Coliseum) at the Louisiana State Fairgrounds off Greenwood Road (Interstate 20 had yet to be built).
 It was Saturday night and time for another installment of KWKH’s popular barn dance show, the Louisiana Hayride.
 Normally held in the Municipal Auditorium on the west edge of downtown, the show had to move to a larger venue that weekend because Elvis was back in town.